-Don’t leave home without your Lonely Planet Cancun, Cozumel & the Yucatan (Travel Guide)
+Don’t leave home without: Lonely Planet Cancun, Cozumel & the Yucatan (Travel Guide)

-Awesome things to do in Playa del Carmen
+10 Best Things to Do in Playa del Carmen

 Playa del Carmen is first and foremost a beach holiday destination.
 If you are visiting, then it’s impossible to avoid a trip to the beach, as the city and life here revolve around the spectacular white sands and stunning coastline of the Mayan Riviera.

-The beach at Playa del Carmen is extensive, with beautiful stretches of pure white sand to enjoy.
-Relax the days away basking in the sunshine, and spend the evenings eating and drinking at the beach side restaurants, bars and clubs that are found along the length of the Playa del Carmen coast.
+The beach is extensive, with beautiful stretches of pure white sand to enjoy.
+Relax the days away basking in the sunshine, and spend the evenings eating and drinking at the beachside restaurants, bars, and clubs that are found along the length of the Playa del Carmen coast.

 It is one of the best locations in the world to visit for the opportunity to swim and snorkel with these majestic sea creatures, in clear, calm water.